The Bigger Picture

 What makes Britain ‘philharmonic’?

-In November 2021, the RPS Inspiration Award became a lasting new fixture of our annual RPS Awards, newly honouring such non-professional groups and, uniquely, voted for by the public.
-This year it was presented to Bristol Choral Society and their boundless Music Director Hilary Campbell.
+The RPS Inspiration Award has become a new fixture of our annual RPS Awards, newly honouring such non-professional groups and, uniquely, voted for by the public.
+It was presented in 2021 to Bristol Choral Society and their boundless Music Director Hilary Campbell, and in 2022 to Torbay Symphony Orchestra.

 We very much look forward to visiting more non-professional groups, as means permit, in the months ahead.